openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/ansible_config_download.rst

 Run ansible-playbook
 ^^^^^^^^^^^^^^^^^^^^
-Once the configuration has been downloaded and the inventory genreated, run ``ansible-playbook`` to configure the overcloud nodes::
+Once the configuration has been downloaded and the inventory generated, run ``ansible-playbook`` to configure the overcloud nodes::

     ansible-playbook \